 Apply now for the Bear POWER program!
-The completed application, all required documents and a non-refundable application fee of $50 must be submitted with the application.
+The completed application, all required documents, and a non-refundable application fee of $50 must be submitted with the application.
 Applications are currently closed for the Spring 2021 cohort, an updated application will be available in Fall 2020.

 Bear POWER is a nondegree certificate program.
 Transfer credits are not accepted.
 Students admitted to the program will start in January.
 Bear POWER is a five semester college program that was created to offer a post-secondary education opportunity to students with Intellectual and Developmental Disabilities (IDD) transitioning out of high school.